Elizabeth Embry: Education

 On April 2, 2016, Embry unveiled a plan to double the amount of funding the city provided to schools, extracurricular activities, and community schools.
 She also pledged to continue an executive order issued by Mayor Stephanie Rawlings-Blake that gave city employees paid time off to tutor struggling readers in Baltimore city schools.
 Embry did not support Pugh's plan to take back legal control of the city's schools, but pledged to "take an ownership role in the city's schools."

 Housing

 During her mayoral campaign, Embry said she would support reviving former Baltimore mayor William Donald Schaefer's "dollar house" program, in which the city sold homes for a dollar.
 She also said that her administration would use CitiStat to track maintenance and repairs at public housing complexes as well as the effectiveness of various housing incentives.
 On April 2, 2016, Embry appeared at a mayoral forum to discuss proposals for incentivizing affordable housing construction in Baltimore, where she said she would help neighborhoods come up with a revitalization plan and better use funds from the 21st Century School Building Plan to rebuild communities.

+Immigration

+In February 2026, Embry supported a bill that would allow the attorney general of Maryland to use data collected through police surveillance methods to identify and gather evidence against a judicial officer if someone brought a complaint of wrongful conduct against them and allow civil claims against anyone who violated another's constitutional rights under color of law.